mape/node-scraper/README.md

     ]

 ### Second (optional)
-The callback that allows you do use the data retrived from the fetch.
+The callback that allows you do use the data retrieved from the fetch.

     function(err, $, urlInfo) {
         if (err) {throw err;}